Faith & Fellowship - Christian Education at St. Matthew’s

 Lenten Adult Bible Study

-Meditation sessions are held on Monday evening at 7:30pm and Wednesday at 12:15pm in the Chapel.
-Both groups are part of a worldwide organization called the World Community for Christian Meditation. (http://www.wccm.org/).
-Most groups follow a simple format: a brief recorded talk by Fr.
-John Main the founder, Fr.
-Lawrence Freeman the current leader or by another teacher.
-After the talk, the group meditates in silence for 20-25 minutes, generally using a prayer word or phrase and then closes with a simple prayer.
-Sometimes people linger to discuss the talk or other aspects of the practice.
-The weekly group is a wonderful way to support a daily practice or just take time to sit in openness to God's presence.
-We at St. Matthew's are very fortunate to have our beautiful chapel for our gatherings and to have a priest in our parish to encourage us on this path.
-For more information contact Susan Rayner at (613) 233-8380 or speak to the Rev. Prof. Kevin Flynn.
-The meditation sessions usually run weekly from January – June and September – December but please consult the Sunday Bulletin for current information on the sessions.
+Meditation sessions are held weekly.
+The meditation group is part of a worldwide organization called the World Community for Christian Meditation.
+We open with a brief recorded talk by the founder Fr.
+John Main, the current leader, or by another teacher.
+After the talk, the group meditates in silence for 20-25 minutes, generally using a prayer word or phrase.
+We then close with a simple prayer.
+The group is a wonderful way to support a daily practice or just take time to sit in openness to God's presence.

-Our members open the main doors at St. Matthew’s Monday to Thursday between 11:30 and 1:30 inviting the community at large into our beautiful church.
-In doing this, we hope to provide our neighbours with a time and a place for quiet reflection and rest in their busy day.
-Many Open Doors volunteers also appreciate this quiet time in the church while extending hospitality to the community.
-For more information please contact Jane Oulton 613 236-7608.
+The Glebe Avenue doors to the church are opened Monday to Thursday between 11:30 a.m. and 1:30 p.m., inviting the community at large into our beautiful church.
+Neighbours, community members and parishioners are offered a time and a place for quiet reflection and rest in their busy day.
+Open Doors volunteers appreciate this quiet time in the church while extending hospitality to the community.

 Creativity at the crafts table